The multiplicity of abelian covers of splice quotient singularities: The splice quotients

 and that the admissible monomial $m_{v\delta_v}$ belongs to the branch containing $E_w$.
 Note that higher terms with respect to $v$-degree are also higher terms with respect to $w$-degree (cf. \cite[3.8]{o.uac-certain}).
-Then we have
+Thus we have